Complaints management

 Early resolution covers complaints received by the first point of contact within an agency, such as service counters and call centres.

-The majority of complaints should be resolved by these frontline staff, who should be given the appropriate procedures and training.
+The majority of complaints should be resolved by frontline staff, who should be supported with appropriate procedures and training.

 Internal assessment